Zelenskiy plays down war fears as tensions continue to rise

 Tensions have been rising since the US intelligence services briefed the US press at the end of October that Russia was “massing forces” on Ukraine’s border and that an invasion was “possible.”

-As bne IntelliNews has reported the Ukrainian military has been calm about the possibility of an attack and said there were no Russian troops actually on the border; most of the some 100,000 Russian troops redeployed are stationed in Russian military bases hundreds of kilometres from the border.
+As bne IntelliNews has reported, the Ukrainian military has been calm about the possibility of an attack and said there were no Russian troops actually on the border; most of the some 100,000 Russian troops redeployed are stationed in Russian military bases hundreds of kilometres from the border.

-However, tensions have risen further in recent days after Russia began sending troops to Belarus where unscheduled joint military exercises will be held in February.
+However, tensions have risen further in recent days after Russia began sending troops to Belarus, where unscheduled joint military exercises will be held in February.

 The populations in Russia and Ukraine are reportedly largely dismissive of the prospective of the imminent outbreak of war, which they believe is unlikely.